gabbor/Yocto-AI-Denoising/readme.md

 # Yocto AI Denoising
-The main purpose of this project is to integrate and test the [Intel Open Image Denoiser](https://openimagedenoise.github.io).
+The main purpose of this project is to integrate and test the [Intel Open Image Denoiser](https://openimagedenoise.github.io) in Yocto.
 The `yimgdenoise.cpp` app uses the denoiser API to filter noisy images obtained through MC rendering.
 The parameters that can be passed from the command line to this app are:

 - **--input-image**   input noisy image filename
 - **--output-image**  output image filename